How to Disable SmartScreen Filter in Windows 8 and Later?

 3. It'll open SmartScreen settings window.
 Now you can select "Don't do anything (turn off Windows SmartScreen)" option and click on OK button.

 4. That's it.
-It'll immediately turn off SmartScreen feature and you'll no longer get the warning message in Windows 8.
+It'll immediately turn off SmartScreen feature and you'll no longer get the warning message.

-What do you think about this new SmartScreen filter present in Windows 8?
+What do you think about this new SmartScreen filter present in Windows 8 and later?
 Do you find it useful?
 Feel free to share your feedback in your comment...